pierrepln/fc-game-results/README.md

 ## Disclaimer
-I had to work offline most of the time, hich made things harder but not imposible.
+I had to work offline most of the time, this made things harder but not imposible.
 I tried to keep it as simple as posible.

 ## Install